Giorgio Avola

 Giorgio Avola (born 8 May 1989) is an Italian right-handed foil fencer.

-Avola is a three-time team European champion, 2011 individual European champion, and four-time team world champion.

-A three-time Olympian, Avola is a 2012 team Olympic champion.

-Avola competed in the 2012 London Olympic Games, the 2016 Rio de Janeiro Olympic Games, and the 2020 Tokyo Olympic Games.
+A three-time Olympian, Avola competed in the 2012 London Olympic Games, the 2016 Rio de Janeiro Olympic Games, and the 2020 Tokyo Olympic Games, being crowned Olympic team champion in 2012.
+He is also a three-time team European champion, 2011 individual European champion, and four-time team world champion.